magento/merchdocs/src/catalog/inventory-migration.md

 - New bulk options through the Product grid page support [assigning sources]({% link catalog/inventory-bulk-assign-sources.md %}), [unassigning sources]({% link catalog/inventory-bulk-unassign-sources.md %}), and [transferring inventory to sources]({% link catalog/inventory-bulk-transfer-inventory.md %}).

-- Inventory Management supports B2B inventory.
+- {:.b2b-only}Inventory Management supports B2B inventory.
 At this time, all B2B products must be assigned to the Default Source and Default Stock.
 Future updates will resolve this issue.

 ## Magento Order Management and Inventory Management